t-b-341/python-project---gpt_cursor-assisted/README.md

 # python project - gpt, cursor assisted

 ***
-requires libraries: matplotlib, pygame, and pandas
+requires libraries: matplotlib, pygame, and pandas; pygame will likely not run on 3.14 python, but has been verified to run on 3.12, and will likely run on 3.13
 ***

 this is a project I had gpt generate to learn sql